 Everyone is hyped about Star Wars these days, I am no exception.
 I loved the movie and thought it fit the old movies very well.
 Today I was with a good friend to downtown Heidelberg and we visited the "Geek Store" (Not it's actual name but that's what it is).
 There was some pretty cool … Continue reading Star Wars!

 I was in Cyprus for 7 weeks, that was amazing.
 But now I'm back in Germany.
 Back to normal, back to work!
 I went ahead to work further on my painting "Portrait of Sarah" and became aware of something: I hadn't seen the picture for 7 weeks, and last time I worked on it, I … Continue reading …Back to Work!

 I got my manuscript ready to send to 10 different publishers by mail and another 3 online.
 Each of the envelopes includes a query letter (a formal way to ask them to take a look), a short biography, the manuscript, in some cases a German translation and several copies of the illustrations and sketches.
 The … Continue reading Ready to go!

 I love the way this song is done, both musically as well as in the music video animation.
 It inspires you to do your best and at the same time rest assured that you don't need to try so hard to "make yourself".

+As an artist, I obviously spend a good amount of time working on art projects.
+But other stuff has room as well, sometimes more, sometimes less.
 These past two months, I've been starting several hundreds of plants in our greenhouse and on our kitchen window sill.
 I love plantsl, so the work comes naturally for … Continue reading Artist’s Life Extended: My Passion for Plants